Prevention of knee osteoarthritis and hip osteoarthritis - what can be done?

 Anti-inflammatory nutrition – what helps joints?

-A joint-friendly diet does not have to be complicated .
+A joint-friendly diet must not be complicated .

 Proven effective: